How to Maximize Your Retirement with Your 401(k)s

 Why You Want Your Financial Planner to Be a Fiduciary

 Elle Martinez: Something that I appreciate is [that Blooom planners] are fiduciary, which means you have a responsibility to your clients.

 Chris Costello: Yeah, one simple question.
 You can ask if you're in, first of all, we're assuming that people actually are getting access to advisors.

 Do you remember what I talked about at the top of the show?
-There's a lot of advisors that won't even meet with people unless they have a huge account, but let's say some of your listeners, you know, get access or meeting with an advisor.
+There are a lot of advisors that won't even meet with people unless they have a huge account, but let's say some of your listeners, you know, get access to or meeting with an advisor.

 The advisor came to their workplace or the school to about, you know, they brought in pizza for everybody and did the lunch and learn all they have to ask.

 Is this, this question you, you are giving me advice.
 Do you legally have to act in my best interests?

 Let me repeat that.
 When you are giving me advice, do you, by law have to act in my best interest.?

 It sounds crazy.
 Cause you're like, well of course an advisor would have to, but if they're not a fiduciary, they are not bound to which means they can recommend products that are way more expensive for you but pay them more commission.

 As a fiduciary, we have to put our client's interests first.
 And so in the case of recommending things for our clients, that cannot be for reasons, it helped us out, has to be for the clients.
 Best interest first and foremost.